deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 In light of all these features, we prefer to not require would-be-users first to understand what "e-mail" has to do with anything.
-As a 20-year old women once said "E-mail?
+As a 20-year old women once fed back "E-mail?
 Isn't e-mail just there for spam and work?"
 E-mail in the form of chatmail is so much more than that but we still think it's good to let e-mail addresses recede into the background of Delta Chat